adibalamir/grocery/README.md

 # Grocery List
 This app is to keep track of groceries I need, and it will be accessible on any device.

-## Instructions to install and start project
+## Instructions to install and run project
 ### 1) Install project into directory 'grocery'
 ```
 git clone https://github.com/adibalamir/grocery.git grocery